We bought the Komo grain mill. Here’s our review.

 - I thought it would be quieter than it is, although it is still quieter than my previous mill

-- the mill must be switched on before you add the grain to the hopper, or it will jam
+- the mill should be switched on before you add the grain to the hopper, or it tends to jam

 Here’s a 30-second video clip of my own mill, if you’d like to see it in action: